 Permanent notes are directed towards an audience ignorant of the thoughts behind the text and unaware of the original context, only equipped with a general knowledge of the field.

 Throw away the fleeting notes and put literature notes into your reference system.
 Add permanent notes to your slip-box by adding links to relevant notes.

 In the old system, the question is: Under which topic do I store this note?
 In the new system, the question is: In which context will I want to stumble upon it again?

 You will have developed enough ideas to decide what topics to write about.
-Look through the connection and collect all the relevent notes on the topic.
-Bring them in oder and look for what is missing and what is redundant.
+Look through the connection and collect all the relevant notes on the topic.
+Bring them in order and look for what is missing and what is redundant.

 Everything you need to have

 The slip-box focuses on the model: Focus on essentials, don’t complicate things unnecessarily.
 If you have a pen and paper, editor, slip-box, reference system at hand, you are ready to go.

 The Four Underlying Principles

 Studying done properly is research.
 There is no such thing as private knowledge.
 An idea kept private is as good as the one you never had.
 To make something public means to write it down so it can be read.